ALR Meaning in Text You Won’t Believe This Slang!

-Quick Answer: ALR usually means “alright” in text.
-It is a shortened version used to show agreement, acceptance, understanding, or acknowledgment in casual conversations.
+ALR usually means “Alright” in text messages and online conversations.
+It is a shortened version of the word “alright” and is commonly used to express agreement, understanding, acceptance, or acknowledgment.

 What Does ALR Mean in Text?